lvalics/n8n-nodes-piapi/README.md

 - Text to Image
 - Image to Image
 - Virtual Try-on
+- Face swapping (single face and multi-face with precise index-based control)
 - Lip sync
 - Sound Creation
 - Text to 3D